Offshoots of Operation Car Wash: Operation Over and out

-On 3 May 2018, a new operation code-named "Operation Over and out" (Operação Câmbio, Desligo) served 49 pre-trial (preventive detention) and four temporary arrest warrants in the states of Rio de Janeiro, Sao Paulo, Minas Gerais, Rio Grande do Sul, and the Federal District, as well as Paraguay and Uruguay.
+On 3 May 2018, a new operation code-named "Operation Over and out" (Operação Câmbio, Desligo) served 49 pre-trial (preventive detention) and four temporary arrest warrants in the states of Rio de Janeiro, São Paulo, Minas Gerais, Rio Grande do Sul, and the Federal District, as well as Paraguay and Uruguay.
 The main target was Darío Messer, who has been called the most influential money changer in the country.
 Messer is also a Paraguayan citizen.
 The operation was supported by Uruguayan authorities and aimed to dismantle a money laundering, currency evasion and organized crime network.
 The suspects were part of a system called Bank Drop, in which moneymakers remitted funds abroad through illegal dollar wire transfers known as dólar-cabo, a method in which money does not pass through central bank-regulated financial institutions.
 According to police, some 3,000 offshore companies in 52 tax haven countries handled about $1.6 billion (or $5.6 billion by 2018).